blu3bird/vfio-nvidia-hot-swap/README.md

 TAG=="seat", ENV{ID_FOR_SEAT}=="i2c-dev-pci-0000_01_00_0", ENV{ID_SEAT}="seat1"
 ```

-Note: This will only prevent powerdevil from managing the monitor.
-You can still control it with non-multi-seat-enabled tools such as [ddcutil](https://www.ddcutil.com/).
+Note: This will not only prevent powerdevil from managing the monitor but restrict access for everyone except the root account.
+You can still control it with tools such as [ddcutil](https://www.ddcutil.com/) run as root/sudo.
 Again you may need to update _ID_FOR_SEAT_.
 Refer to the previous step for details.

 ### Reboot